DB Progress on Reducing Rail Freight Noise Pollution

 Since the timetable change in 2012/13 louder freight trains have had to pay higher usage fees on German railway lines.
-The Germany government has also been providing financial support for freight wagon owners to switch to whisper brakes.
-Transport minister Alexander Dobrindt, meanwhile, has proposed a law in 2016 that would ban loud freight wagons from 2020.
+The German government has also been providing financial support for freight wagon owners to switch to whisper brakes.
+Transport minister Alexander Dobrindt, meanwhile, proposed a law in 2016 that would ban loud freight wagons from 2020.

 The German Environment Ministry points out that rail is generally an environmentally friendly option and noise is its most serious environmental problem.
 Consequently, noise is increasingly one of the main barriers to shifting more traffic from road to rail.